-Sterile products Clean (non-sterile) products EU Packaging Directive The definition of 'inner packaging' is not used for sterile products since they always contain a primary and secondary packaging.
+Sterile products Clean (non-sterile) products EU Packaging Directive Inner packaging (N1 and/or N2) The definition of 'inner packaging' is not used for sterile products since they always contain a primary and secondary packaging.
 The primary and secondary packaging should always be considered clean and should be handled as such.
-Inner packaging (N1 and/or N2) Inner packaging for non-sterile products may consist of both primary and secondary packaging, or one of the two.
+Inner packaging for non- sterile products may consist of both primary and secondary packaging, or one of the two.
 Inner packaging aims to protect the product and protect it against contamination in case the transport packaging is opened.
 It is designed to be stored in rooms without contamination and must be handled by means of clean procedures.
 N1: Primary packaging N1: Inner packaging (primary packaging) Primary packaging The primary prepacking (individual packaging) is designed to maintain the sterility of the product.
 In the primary packaging, the products must be packed per product unit, i.e., one piece of the specific product per primary packaging.
-It must be possible to open the primary packaging in an easy and safe manner with or without gloves in order to ensure the product remains sterile.
-It must be possible to remove the product from the primary packaging while maintaining its sterility.
-The primary prepacking (individual packaging) for non-sterile products is the inner packaging layer.
+It must be possible to open the primary packaging in an easy and safe manner with or without gloves in order to ensure the The primary prepacking (individual packaging) for non-sterile products is the inner packaging layer.
 In the primary packaging, the products must be packed per product unit, i.e., one piece of the specific product per inner packaging.
 The primary packaging for clean products is the inner packaging layer and must be handled by means of clean procedures.
 Sales packaging or primary packaging, i.e., packaging designed to constitute, at the point of sales, a sales unit for the end user or consumer;